 The Original Downtown Lake Charles Crawfish Festival

 Flea Fest - don't worry it is a spring flea market, not sketchy little bugs

 There are multiple casinos in Lake Charles that offer so much more than just gambling.
 The Golden Nugget has an 18-hole golf course, an amazing spa, so much shopping, and great restaurants.
 The pool complex is amazing.
 You could easily lounge the day away in the pool with a great frosty beverage.

 Get a massage from Celine at the Golden Nugget Spa!

 This may be my top thing to do the next time I am in Lake Charles.
 Oh my goodness!
 You have to get a massage from Celine at the Golden Nugget Spa.
 Ask for her and you will not be disappointed!
 I am pretty sure of all the massages I have had around the world the one I received from Celine was the best one I have ever had.
 She is that good.
 After my massage I had to sit for a few minutes to get my brain to function again I had melted that much into the massage table.

-L’Auberge Casino has an 18-hole Tom Fazio Golf Course, a world-class spa, pool with lazy river, eight great restaurants and shopping!
-If you are looking for a place to stay the L’Auberge pillows and bed are amazing!
+L'Auberge Casino has an 18-hole Tom Fazio Golf Course, a world-class spa, pool with a lazy river, eight great restaurants, and shopping!
+If you are looking for a place to stay the L'Auberge pillows and bed are amazing!
 I have thought about ordering their pillows for our new house they were that amazing.

-Don’t forget to download the Lake Charles apps on your phone before your visit.
+Don't forget to download the Lake Charles apps on your phone before your visit.
 Apps include the Lake Charles event app, Creole Nature Trail app, and the Lake Charles Historic app.
-Also check out the hashtag #visitlakecharles on instagram to see what is happening in town.
+Also, check out the hashtag #visitlakecharles on instagram to see what is happening in town.